 Department spent \$37 million on the initial NRC certification application, certification fees, and confirmatory security sweeps.
-Additionally, another \$3 million (inclusive in the \$254 million) in NRC-related upgrades were performe the United States Enrichment Corporation.
-Thus, \$71 million of the total \$25 million was spent on NRC-related activities, additionally, it is estimated that o activities, e.g., multiple procedure revisions and training necessary to meet NI rules, are estimated at an additional \$55 million for an estimated total of \$126 million for NRC related activities.
+Additionally, another \$34 million (inclusive in the \$254 million) in NRC-related upgrades were performed by the United States Enrichment Corporation.
+Thus, \$71 million of the total \$254 million was spent on NRC-related activities; additionally, it is estimated that other activities, e.g., multiple procedure revisions and training necessary to meet NRC rules, are estimated at an additional \$55 million for an estimated total of \$126 million for NRC related activities.

-If we extrapolate the cost of bringing the plants into compliance with DOE standards, then it is estimated that approximately \$128 million of the total cos \$254 million would have been associated with compliance with DOE standard NRC has stated that an educated guess of the costs to bring the two plants int compliance with existing DOE orders, standards, regulations, and guidelines v excluded from the NRC estimate for transition costs and were estimated to be about \$200,000 million (as provided in the July 14, 1998, letter from Shirley / Jackson, NRC, to John Conway, DNFSB).
+If we extrapolate the cost of bringing the plants into compliance with DOE standards, then it is estimated that approximately \$128 million of the total cost of \$254 million would have been associated with compliance with DOE standards.
+NRC has stated that an educated guess of the costs to bring the two plants into compliance with existing DOE orders, standards, regulations, and guidelines were excluded from the NRC estimate for transition costs and were estimated to be about \$200,000 million (as provided in the July 14, 1998, letter from Shirley Ann Jackson, NRC, to John Conway, DNFSB).

-Question #4: Please indicate your views on whether the DOE, the contractor, or both shoul considered the "licensee" or party regulated under the contemplated external regulatory system; and whether the contractor should be subject to NRC cove under subsections a, b, and c of Section 170 of the Atomic Energy Act of 195 (the Price-Anderson Act)?
+Question #4: Please indicate your views on whether the DOE, the contractor, or both should be considered the "licensee" or party regulated under the contemplated external regulatory system; and whether the contractor should be subject to NRC coverage under subsections a, b, and c of Section 170 of the Atomic Energy Act of 1954 (the Price-Anderson Act)?

-Response: DOE firmly believes that it has certain responsibilities as owner of nuclear faci and operations.
-These include responsibilities, such as safeguarding the taxpay money. carrying-out its mission and ensuring safety at its nuclear facilities.
-In DOE's view, it must be the sole licensee in order to carry out these responsibil Policy issues relating to the Price-Anderson Act are under active discussion w the Department as a part of the Pilot Program.

-Question #5: What additional benefits to the safety and health of workers and the public wo DOE expect to derive from external regulation of the facilities identified above particular, would DOE expect further reduction in accidents and "work days" as a result of the regulatory program?
-Please provide statistical information, comparisons with commercial accident rates, reports, and other data that DOE possesses which bear upon this determination.

-Response: The External Regulation Working Group stated in its December 1996 report t having a single external regulator for DOE nuclear facility safety will significal improve safety and health at our facilities and at the same time improve public confidence and trust in DOE.
-Since that time, the Department has taken a nur of steps to improve safety management and performance.
-The effort has prod results.
+- Response: DOE firmly believes that it has certain responsibilities as owner of nuclear facilities and operations.
+These include responsibilities, such as safeguarding the taxpayer's money. carrying out its mission and ensuring safety at its nuclear facilities.
+In DOE's view, it must be the sole licensee in order to carry out these responsibilities.
+Policy issues relating to the Price-Anderson Act are under active discussion within the Department as a part of the Pilot Program - Question #5: What additional benefits to the safety and health of workers and the public would DOF expect to derive from external regulation of the facilities identified above?
+In particular, would DOE expect further reduction in accidents and "work days lost" as a result of the regulatory program?
+Please provide statistical information, comparisons with commercial accident rates, reports, and other data that DOE possesses which bear upon this determination. - Response: The External Regulation Working Group stated in its December 1996 report that having a single external regulator for DOE nuclear facility safety will significantly improve safety and health at our facilities and at the same time improve public confidence and trust in DOE Since that time, the Department has taken a number of steps to improve safety management and performance.
+The effort has produced results.
 Many of the Department's sites and operations have improved their facility and worker safety records.
 The attached chart (attachment 3) compares information on DOE accidents/lost work days with commercial accident rates.